The weight distribution of irreducible cyclic codes associated with decomposable generalized Paley graphs: Spectrum of cyclic codes associated with decomposable GP-graphs

-Recently, Pearce and Praeger characterized those generalized Paley graphs which are cartesian decomposable (\cite{PP}).
-They proved that the decomposable GP-graph is a product of copies of a single graph, which is necessarily another GP-graph.
-More precisely, if $\Gamma = \G(k,p^m)$ is simple and connected (equivalently, if $k$ divides $\tfrac{q-1}2$ when $p$ is odd and $n=\tfrac{p^m-1}k$ is a primitive divisor of $p^m-1$), the following conditions are equivalent:
+A graph $\Gamma$ is \textit{Cartesian decomposable} if it can be written as a product of smaller graphs $\Gamma_1, \ldots, \Gamma_t$ as in \eqref{decomp} with $t>1$.
+Recently, Pearce and Praeger (\cite{PP}) characterized those generalized Paley graphs which are Cartesian decomposable.
+They proved that a Cartesian decomposable GP-graph is a product of copies of a single graph, which is necessarily another GP-graph.